-“It is our movements that not only express knowlege and facilitate greater cognitive function, they actually grow the brain as they increase in complexity.
-Our entire brain sturcture is intimately connected to and grown by the movement mechanisms within our body.”
-Smart Moves – Carla Hannaford, Ph.D.
+“It is our movements that not only express knowledge and facilitate greater cognitive function, they actually grow the brain as they increase in complexity.
+Our entire brain structure is intimately connected to and grown by the movement mechanisms within our body.”
+Smart Moves - Carla Hannaford, Ph.D.

 Jumping leads to genius because humans are hard-wired to move.

-The following links are references to some of the information contained in this post and are great articles if you want to learn more.
+The following links are references to information in this post and are great articles if you want to learn more.